robfatland/nexus/data/api.md

 We use a Virtual Machine on the Azure cloud as our development environment.
 This gets us away from having to build a development environment on our personal laptops.
-Everything we do on the cloud VM is facilitated either by browser or by the `VSCode` application.
+Everything we do on the cloud VM happens either in browser tabs or from the `VSCode` application.

-The MSE544 guide to setting up the Azure VM is pretty self-explanatory; so there are no further annotations here at this time.
+The MSE544 guide to setting up the Azure VM is self-explanatory; no further annotations are needed here on this `nexus` page.

 ## Build the NoSQL Database

+On the Azure cloud we appropriate services by clicking a **Create** button.
+The first example of this is the VM mentioned above, and the second is a Cosmos DB instance, a database service that supports one or more actual databases.
+The Cosmos DB instance is given a unique descriptive name during creation, in this case **`robs-data-ocean`**.
+Note that during *Create* we check **Do not apply** on the "Free Tier Discount".
-The database is given a unique, descriptive name.
-I used `robs-data-ocean`.
-This is built on the Azure portal, taking care to check **Do not apply** on the "Free Tier Discount".
-The chosen region is West US 2 (Moses Lake).
-Take care also to **disable** both aspects of Global Distribution.
+The chosen region is *`West US 2 (Moses Lake)`*; and we **disable** both aspects of Global Distribution.

-Execute the loader Python script:
+With the Cosmos DB running we proceed to create a `periodic-db` NoSQL database and theron an `elements` Container.
+We get the periodic table dataset, a comma-separated-value (CSV) file; and then we run a Python program that loads the periodic table data into the `elements` Container:

 ```
 python3 process.py periodic-table.csv
 ```

-## debugging
+### debugging

-While testing the database build steps I ran into an error during `python process.py periodic-table.csv`.
-It appeared to be a library import statement for `pandas`.
-Three debug procedures:
+While testing the above-described database build steps my run of `python process.py periodic-table.csv` failed.
+The error message concerned a library import statement for `pandas`.
+This led to exploring three debug procedures:

-- copy/paste the error message or fractions thereof in the browser search window
+- Copy/paste an error message (or key parts thereof) in the browser search window
     - Possibly helpful: prepend qualifiers like "Azure" or "Python"
-    - This often finds related stack overflow (etc) pages
+    - This often turns up hits on relevant stack overflow knowledge base solutions
         - These may or may *not* be helpful; proceed with caution
 - Create a simplified version of the program to isolate the error
-    - Example: the error message cites a problem at line 12
+    - Example: The error message cites a problem at line 12
-    - Create a 12-line version of the program and see if this still gives the error
+        - We delete everything after line 12-line and re-run to verify this is the problem
-    - In this case there was some sort of arcane library incompatibility...
+        - In my case there was some arcane library incompatibility... issue confirmed
+            - Library incompatibility in Python traces back to library installation
+                - Versions of libraries are stipulated in `requirements.txt`
-- Simplify `requirements.txt` and reinstall the environment
+- Edit `requirements.txt` by removing version details and reinstall the environment
-    - To get Python library version numbers for installed modules:
+    - To get Python library version numbers for installed modules use...
-        - `pip show numpy` and the much simpler `pip list`
+        - ...`pip show numpy` and the much simpler `pip list`
     - To uninstall: `pip uninstall -r requirements.txt`
     - To simplify the listing: `pandas==2.0.3` becomes simply `pandas`, and so on
     - To reinstall: `pip install -r requirements.txt`
+    - After the above steps...
-    - The `process.py` file was restored to its intended content; and now ran to completion
+        - ...the `process.py` file was refreshed to full content
+        - ...`python process.py periodic-table.csv` was run again
+        - ...and this ran to completion, no errors

-Working with the continuously evolving collection of Python libraries can be a murky process.
-Debugging steps such as described above are simple; and simple is a recommended way to start.
+Working with a continuously evolving space of Python libraries can be an arcane or murky process.
+Simple debugging steps such as those described above are a means of cutting through the apparent complexity (a wall of red ink error messages) to what is often a simple fix.

 ## Build the Azure Function App

-- skip for now: multiple steps leading up to `Hey Galaxy` test code
-- skip for now: In the interest of whatabout: Can we use a `conda` environment?
+At this point the narrative turns to creating and then populating an Azure Function App, generically called a *cloud serverless function*.
+This service allows us to write code specific to the API we are building without any time or energy spent on configuring a supporting cloud VM.

 ### Resuming a paused project